ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/CHAPTER_1.md

 The dot product between two vectors can be viewed as a special case of matrix-vector multiplication

-the outer product between two vectors is a nxn matrix, denoted by $\bar{x} \cross \bar{v}  $.
+the outer product between two vectors is a nxn matrix, denoted by $\bar{x} \times \bar{v}  $.
 The "tall" matrix is alwasy ordered before the "wide" matrix:

 - 3x1 times 1x3 = 3x3